kdwarn/flashcards/README.md

 ```
 $ flashcards select French

-selected deck: French
+Selected deck: French
-any created card will be automatically added to this deck.
+New cards will be added to this deck.
 ```

 ## Studying a Deck